top of page

 MY ROLE

-Senior UX Designer & Mentoring
+Lead UX Designer & Mentoring

 Usability testing, User Research, Interactive Prototypes, System design, High-Fidelity Mockups